vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

               - "<YOUR_USER>:<YOUR_HASHED_PASSWORD>"
     ```

-    💡 The `middlewares.yml` defines your shared middlewares.
+    💡 The `middlewares.yml` file defines your shared middlewares.
 By default, it defines two middlewares: `redirect-to-https` to redirect a `HTTP` route to the `HTTPS` one, and `authentication` to add a basic authenticatoion to the route.

     ⚠️ The `users` field is an array of authorized users.
 Each user must be declared using the `name:hashed-password` format.
 See the [BasicAuth (https://doc.traefik.io/traefik/middlewares/http/basicauth/#configuration-examples) documentation.